pymeasure/pymeasure/docs/tutorial/procedure.rst

                 })
                 sleep(0.01)
                 if self.should_stop():
+                    log.info("User aborted the procedure")
                     break

         def shutdown(self):
             self.sourcemeter.shutdown()
+            log.info("Finished measuring")

+    if __name__ == "__main__":
+        console_log(log)

+        log.info("Constructing an IVProcedure")
+        procedure = IVProcedure()
+        procedure.data_points = 100
+        procedure.averages = 50
+        procedure.max_current = -0.01
+        procedure.min_current = 0.01

+        data_filename = 'example.csv'
+        log.info("Constructing the Results with a data file: %s" % data_filename) results = Results(procedure, data_filename)

+        log.info("Constructing the Worker")
+        worker = Worker(results)
+        worker.start()
+        log.info("Started the Worker")

+        log.info("Joining with the worker in at most 1 hr") worker.join(timeout=3600) # wait at most 1 hr (3600 sec)
+        log.info("Finished the measurement")

 At this point, you are familiar with how to construct a Procedure sub-class.
-The next section shows how to put these procedures to work in a graphical environment.
+The next section shows how to put these procedures to work in a graphical environment, where will have live-plotting of the data and the ability to easily queue up a number of experiments in sequence.
+All of these features come from using the Procedure object.